Doping in baseball: Congressional investigation

 The nutrition center BALCO was accused of distributing steroids to many star players, most notably Barry Bonds and Jason Giambi.
 Baseball has attempted to toughen its drug policy, beginning a plan of random tests to players.
 Players such as Ryan Franklin and others were handed suspensions as short as ten days.
 However, a Congressional panel continued to argue that the penalties were not tough enough, and took action.

-Many top players, including Canseco, Rafael Palmeiro, Mark McGwire, Sammy Sosa, and Curt Schilling were summoned on March 17, 2005, to testify in front of Congress (Schilling was summoned because of his outspoken opposition to the use of PEDs).
-During the session, Canseco admitted his steroid use which he claims was perfectly acceptable during the 1980s and early 1990s.
+Many top players, including Canseco, Rafael Palmeiro, Mark McGwire, Sammy Sosa, and Curt Schilling were summoned on March 17, 2005 to testify in front of Congress (Schilling was summoned because of his outspoken opposition to the use of PEDs).
+During the session, Canseco admitted his steroid use, which he claimed was perfectly acceptable in the 1980s and early 1990s.
 Palmeiro denied all steroid use during his career, while McGwire refused to discuss the issue, contending that he would be considered guilty no matter what he said.
-His repeated statement "I'm not here to talk about the past," became the most highlighted moment of the proceedings.
+His repeated statement, "I'm not here to talk about the past," became the most highlighted moment of the proceedings.

 Palmeiro, who was listed in Canseco's book as a user along with McGwire, denied Canseco's claims and told Congress that those claims were absolutely erroneous.
 The committee had stated that baseball had failed to confront the problems of performance-enhancing drugs.
 The committee was disturbed by the accepted use of steroids by athletes because it created a bad persona of players who in many cases are role models to many of the aspiring youth.
 During the testimonies the players called to Congress offered their condolences for youthful athletes who had committed suicide after using performance-enhancing drugs.

 Five months after the Congressional hearing, information came out indicating Palmeiro had already tested positive for steroids and knew it when he spoke before Congress.
 He appealed but the test results and ensuing suspension were upheld.
 Mark McGwire, whose credentials could arguably satisfy expectations for first ballot Hall of Fame election, was denied election in his first year, with many voters citing McGwire's perceived refusal to speak at the Congressional Investigation.